cmdcolin/track_layout_benchmark/README.md

 end-array linearly, it has a priority queue that keeps track of the first available position

-This is flatqueue in benchmark
+This is flatqueue in benchmark and is used by [GenomeSpy](https://genomespy.app/) and was proposed by Kari Lavikka

 ### Granular rect layout (w/ "bitmap" layout)